-The photons observed by NaI detectors are subject the detector efficiency.
-One need consider the efficiency of NaI detectors for 511 keV photons.
-The detector efficiency chart shown in Figure 4.9, obtained from Saint-Gobain Crystals [19], indicates the NaI crystal has an efficiency of 68% for 511 keV photons.
+The photons observed by each NaI detector are subject to the detector efficiency.
+The detector efficiency chart (shown in Figure 4.9), obtained from Saint-Gobain Crystals [19], indicates that the NaI crystal used in this experiment has an efficiency of 68% for 511 keV photons.
 If two detectors are operated in coincidence mode, the detection efficiency of the system is $68\% \times 68\% = 46.24\%$ .

-Figure 4.10 shows the number of 511 keV photon pairs detected in coincidence mode (multiplied by 46.24%) and overlaid with the positrons that are detected on DDNT1.
-In the step 3 transportation, the quadrupole in 45 degree beamline, Q7, was set 0, 3.5, and 10 A to study the effect of Q7 on the positron energy distribution.
-As shown in Figure 4.10, when Q7 were set to 3.5 A, same as in the experiment, the shape of the positron energy distribution reach T2 closely resembles the shape at virtual detector DDNT1.
-Both has peak energy distribution at $2\sim3$ MeV.
-For other two Q7 currents, 0 and 10 A, fewer positrons reached T2 and the peaks were observed at $4\sim4.5$ MeV region.
-It seems setting Q7 3.5 A would transport most $2\sim3$ MeV positrons to T2.
-The results, when Q7 set to 3.5 A, is given in Table 4.1 in the terms of the number of e+ detected in coincidence mode by NaI detectors to the number of e- incident on the T1.
+Figure 4.10 shows the number of 511 keV photon pairs detected in coincidence mode (multiplied by 46.24%) and overlaid with the positrons detected on DDNT1.
+In step 3 of the simulation, the quadrupole current for Q7 was simulated for 0, 3.5, and 10 A to study the effect of Q7 on the positron energy distribution.
+As shown in Figure 4.10, the shape of the predicted positron energy distribution more closely resembling the one observed in the experiment when Q7 was set to the value used in the actual experiment, 3.5 A. Fewer positrons are predicted to reach T2 when the Q7 currents are 0 and 10 A. The simulation's prediction for the experiment based on the beamline parameters used during the experiment are given in Table 4.1 as the ratio of the number of $e^+$ detected in coincidence mode by NaI detectors to the number of $e^-$ incident on T1 for the measured positron energies.
+The values in Table 4.1 are compared with the experiment in the next chapter.